aryanathane/E-commerce-/Readme.md

 ⭐ If you found this project helpful, please give it a star!

-## 📞 Support

-For support, email [your-email@example.com] or open an issue in the GitHub repository.
+For support, email [aryanathne@gmail.com] or open an issue in the GitHub repository.